General ticket: Philippines

 From 1941 up to 1949 elections, the Philippines elected its officials under this system, then known as block voting.
 A voter can write the name of the party on the ballot and have all of that voter's votes allocated for that party's candidates, from president to local officials; there is still an option for a voter to split one's ticket down ballot and not write the name of the party.
 This led to landslides for the Nacionalista Party in 1941, for the Liberal Party in 1949.
 The law was amended in time for the 1951 election, having voters to vote for each office separately.

 Singapore

 In Singapore, the general ticket system, locally known as the party block vote, elects by far most members of the Parliament of Singapore from multi-member districts known as group representation constituencies (GRCs), on a plurality basis.
-This operates in parallel to elections from single-member district and nominations.
-It is moderated by the inclusion of at least one person of a different race than the others in any "team" (which is not necessarily a party team) which is selected by voters.
+This operates in parallel with ordinary single-member district and nominations.
+This system is moderated by a requirement for racial diversity; every candidate "team" must include at least one member from a minority ethnic group.
+According to the government, this serves to enshrine minority representation in Parliament.